AzureCosmosDB/CosmosAIGraph/docs/understanding_the_code.md

 # CosmosAIGraph : Understanding the Code

-This page strives to guide the reader in understanding both the structure and implementation of this codebase.
-Not every python module is described here, only the most important ones.
+This page strives to guide the users in understanding both the structure and implementation of this project.
+Not every code module is described here, only the most important ones.

-Again, this is simply a **reference application** that you may wish to refer to as you design and implement your own solutions.
-Please feel free to use any part of this design and implementation, or none.

 ## The impl\app directory